tousifsayyad/RecipeApp/README.md

+# Recipe App
-# A simple recipe app created using react-native
+A simple recipe app created using react-native